 As we carry out our DEI action plan, our efforts are evident in various new and existing CLA initiatives.

-CLA’s community engagement approach is designed to unify the work and missions of DEI and the CLA Foundation — with joint intention focused on advancing education, employment, and entrepreneurship.
-This approach allows us to live the CLA Promise in a new and bold way as we work with community leaders to draw upon the wisdom, strength, and initiatives already present in our communities.
+Our client and community engagement efforts are designed to unify the work and missions of DEI, the CLA Foundation, our community engagement team, and our client service efforts.
+This focus area challenges us to live the CLA Promise in a bold way as we work with community leaders to draw upon the wisdom, strength, and initiatives already present in our communities.

 Supplier diversity program

 We encourage all potential suppliers who can competitively meet the diversity requirements to contact us about qualifying for our new supplier diversity program.
 To learn more about CLA’s commitment to promote a diverse supplier base, visit our supplier diversity program page.